 Today, visitors stay here, in old townhouses repurposed as boutique hotels such as Palazzo Consiglia, rather than heading to touristy Sliema or St Julian’s.
 And while teens still party in Paceville, on the coast further north, Valletta’s Strait Street has evolved into a more sophisticated nightlife hub.

-Over the coming months Strait Street will see bars, restaurants and music venues collaborating on live shows, street theater, performance poetry and jamming sessions – part of an ambitious vision for Valletta, that by the end of 2018 should garner it a reputation as one of the Mediterranean’s most exciting and innovative arts cities.
+Over the coming months Strait Street will see bars, restaurants and music venues collaborating on live shows, street theatre, performance poetry and jamming sessions – part of an ambitious vision for Valletta, that by the end of the year it should garner a reputation as one of the Mediterranean’s most exciting and innovative arts cities.
 Here are some of the year’s standouts.

 Bodies in Urban Spaces: In November, Austrian artist Willi Dorner is bringing his Bodies in Urban Spaces project to Valletta.
 He calls it “a temporary intervention in diversified architectonical environments” but in normal language this means squeezing human bodies into the nooks and crannies of public spaces and seeing how people react.
 In the past the police have been called by people thinking they were witnessing vandalism or burglary.
 It will be interesting to see how Malta’s quite traditional police force – founded in 1814 under a British governor – will react.